 Coverage is very important when you’re trying to choose the right foundation for you.
 Would you like something lightweight and subtle?
 Then look for some sheer to medium coverage foundation.
 They’ll have enough coverage for small imperfections you may want to conceal.

 If you’re a fan of a full face of makeup with airbrushed skin, then go for full coverage formulations.
 To conceal some extra demanding imperfections, or even tattoos, we recommend you choose a foundation of your liking and rely on concealer and/or correctors to deliver greater coverage where it’s needed.
-For this purpose, we like the Vichy Dermablend SOS Cover Stick Concealer 16h.
+For this purpose, a concealer like the Makeup Revolution Conceal & Define Concealer may be a good option.
 As extremely high coverage products tend to have more pigment and texture, they also tend to highlight wrinkles and uneven texture.
 If that’s not the result you’re looking for, then add some correcting product after the foundation and your skin will look flawless!

 Foundation with skincare benefits: What’s that all about?